microsoft/vscode-docs/docs/editor/integrated-terminal.md

 `kb(workbench.action.terminal.changeIcon)` | Terminal: Change Icon |
 `kb(workbench.action.terminal.changeColor)` | Terminal: Change Color |

->**Tip:** You can go back to the old version by setting `terminal.integrated.tabs.enabled:false`
+>**Tip:** Go back to the old version by setting `terminal.integrated.tabs.enabled:false`
 ![Multiple Terminals](images/integrated-terminal/terminal-multiple-instances.png)

 ## Terminal profiles

 Terminal profiles are a set of platform-specific shell configurations comprised of an executable path, arguments, and other customizations.

-You can configure your default integrated terminal by running the **Terminal: Select Default Profile** command, which is also accessible via the new terminal dropdown.
+Configure your default integrated terminal by running the **Terminal: Select Default Profile** command, which is also accessible via the new terminal dropdown.

 TODO: image